saichaitanya88/fullstack-challenge/notes-so-far.md

 Bonus Points:
+    Catch and gracefully handle API errors client side
+        - I'll use alerts for now.. nothing too fancy.
-    Catch and gracefully handle API errors client side Write unit tests for features add in the challenge
+    Write unit tests for features add in the challenge
         - WebGLService
         - BrowserTypeService
         -
-    Create an Angular directive that will populate the zip codes when not present in the db Modify / customize the header responses from the server Make the DB is persistent
+    Create an Angular directive that will populate the zip codes when not present in the db Modify / customize the header responses from the server
+        - OK
+    Make the DB is persistent
-        - Possible if we mount a folder into docker-container
+        - Possible if we mount a folder into docker-container - OK
         - https://stackoverflow.com/questions/44888292/saving-mongodb-on-volume-using-docker-compose